norcams/winch/puppet/modules/heat/README.md

 Limitations
 -----------

-* The heat modules have only been tested on RedHat and Ubuntu family systems.
+The Heat Openstack service depends on a sqlalchemy database.
+If you are using puppetlabs-mysql to achieve this, there is a parameter called mysql_module that can be used to swap between the two supported versions: 0.9 and 2.2.
+This is needed because the puppetlabs-mysql module was rewritten and the custom type names have changed between versions.

 Development
 -----------

-Developer documentation for the entire puppet-openstack project
+Developer documentation for the entire puppet-openstack project.

 * https://wiki.openstack.org/wiki/Puppet-openstack#Developer_documentation